wiktor313/wiktor313/README.md

 ## Hi there 👋

-I completed a Master's degree in Computer Science and Data Engineering, as well as a Bachelor's degree in Applied Computer Science, at the University of Life Sciences in Poznań.I graduated with honours and received an A grade on my diploma.
+I completed a Master's degree in Computer Science and Data Engineering, as well as a Bachelor's degree in Applied Computer Science, at the University of Life Sciences in Poznań.
+I graduated with honours and received an A grade on my diploma.
-I was also in the top 5% of students across the entire university.🎓✨
+<br> I was also in the top 5% of students across the entire university.🎓✨

 I currently work as a junior backend developer 💻 and also volunteer at the Local Committee for the Protection of Children's Rights in Poznań.
 I also support legal exams by troubleshooting technical problems related to candidates' computers or network connections. 🛠️⚖️